Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 - The Hamiltonian and collapse operators are ordinary SymPy matrices, so the physics model remains readable.
 - The Lindblad RHS is generated symbolically, then converted into CUDA code instead of being interpreted inside Python.
-- Only independent density-matrix variables are evolved, reducing unnecessary work.
+- Only the independent density-matrix elements are evolved, reducing unnecessary work.
 - The CUDA kernel computes the observable during integration, so every time step does not need to be stored in GPU memory.
-- Runtime constants can be changed for animations without regenerating the full symbolic RHS when the equation structure is unchanged.
-- GQIS reuses a generated ODE and compiled kernel when the symbolic model is unchanged; numeric sweep arrays, explicit initial-state arrays, and selected runtime constants can change between calls without recompilation.
+- When the symbolic model is unchanged, GQIS reuses the generated RHS and compiled kernel; numeric sweep arrays, explicit initial states, and selected runtime constants can change between calls without recompilation, which supports efficient animations.

 ## Benefits For Massive Parameter Sweeps

 - `GQIS` avoids a Python-level loop over millions of parameter points.
 - One compiled kernel can evaluate a full 2D interferogram where each thread solves one independent low-dimensional system.
-- Dense GPU sweeps are useful for thin resonances, where low-resolution CPU scans can miss structure.
+- Dense GPU sweeps are useful for resolving thin resonances, where low-resolution CPU scans can miss structure.
 - The workflow stays in Python/SymPy/CuPy while still producing compiled CUDA kernels.
-- QuTiP remains the recommended CPU reference for validation, but GQIS is intended for the high-throughput sweep after the model and resolution are validated.
+- QuTiP remains the recommended CPU reference for validation, but GQIS is intended for the high-throughput sweep after the model is validated.

-This tool is not a replacement for general-purpose quantum solvers.
-It is specialized for structured, independent parameter sweeps where a fixed time grid is acceptable after convergence checks.
+This tool is specialized for structured, independent parameter sweeps where a fixed time grid is acceptable after manual convergence confirmation.

 ## Supported Models And Outputs